-Drayton consists of 7 claims located in the Patricia Mining Division of Ontario, near Sioux Lookout.
+Drayton consists of 1,983 hectares located in the Patricia Mining Division of Ontario, near Sioux Lookout.
 Geochemical and geological characteristics suggest the property is prospective for Archean gold vein and other styles of mineralization.
 Pursuant to an option agreement with Group Ten Metals Inc. ("Group Ten"), Group Ten acquired the property.
 The Company retains a 1% NSR.